Pradeesh-Saravanan/CalendarAPI/README.md

 - Refactored com.model package to com.utils for naming convention
 - Dynamic method mapping works on login post and options method

+# 04/04/2025

+- Changed the method name setter implementation in customMapper from static to dynamic
+- Handled unclosed database connections in the action methods
+- Restructures the project packages according to semantics and scalability
+- Moved the CORS handling implementation in a separate class
+- Removed the access to tokens in the service action part and handled them in interceptors

 Note : To solve the inputName error thrown by struts xml file use non static getter and setter for inputstream variable in action